The Stuart's were kings of Scotland, England

 Prince Charlie

-survived the battle, travelling to the Isle of
+survived the battle, traveling to the Isle of

 Sky, then back to France.
 He died in Rome of a